 See the Northern Lights in Scandinavia

-Scandinavia is one of the best places to see the Northern Lights.
-NASA predicted that 2012 would have the best conditions in decades to see this natural wonder.
+Scandinavia is one of the best places to see the Northern Lights, natural wonder.
 Like curtains caught by the wind, the Northern Lights are elusive.
-However, when they do make an appearance, the entire sky explodes in colour.
+However, when they do make an appearance, the entire sky explodes in color.

 Where can I see the Northern Lights?